Folayimi/Folayimi/README.md

 <!-- I am Human 😀 -->

 <h4 align="center">
-I am a JavaScript fullstack developer trying to be best at what I do and incorporate other tech stacks inline with what I do.
+I am a JavaScript/TypeScript fullstack developer trying to be best at what I do and incorporate other tech stacks inline with what I do.
 More importantly build products that will blast the tech space.
 </h4>
 <br>